-ing for a ULA, where \mathbf{A} is Vandermonde ($\mathbf{A} \in \mathbb{C}^{36 \times N}$ and $\mathbf{A} \in \mathbb{C}^{144 \times N}$, respectively).
+Figs. 7-8 present a simulation of phase-only beamforming for a ULA, where A is Vandermonde (A $\in \mathbb{C}^{36 \times N}$ and $\mathbf{A} \in \mathbb{C}^{144 \times N}$, respectively).
 We compare Algorithms 2-3 with FastSDR in this simulation.
 We plot the values of cost functions associated with FastSDR, Algorithm 2, and Algorithm 3, respectively.
 These cost values reflect the matching errors between the designed and desired beam patterns, and thus are meaningful in the context of beamformer design.
-As shown in Fig. 7, Algorithm 2 performs comparably with FastSDR for N < M, and increasingly outperforms FastSDR for N > Min terms of the matching errors.
-Note that it is challenging to incorporate an automatic scaling factor in SDR, and this may explain the performance of FastSDR - it also serves as evidence that adding s to the formulation is much helpful in this special ULS problem.
+As shown in Fig. 7, Algorithm 2 performs comparably with FastSDR for $N \leq M$, and increasingly outperforms FastSDR for N > M in terms of the matching errors.
+Note that it is challenging to incorporate an automatic scaling factor in SDR, and this may explain the performance of FastSDR - it also serves as evidence that adding s to the formulation is very helpful in this special ULS problem.
 Algorithm 3 yields even slightly lower costs compared to that of Algorithm 2 since it explores additional degrees of freedom.